vuejs/docs/src/guide/extras/web-components.md

   - Properties with primitive values (`string`, `boolean` or `number`) are reflected as attributes.

 - Vue also automatically casts props declared with `Boolean` or `Number` types into the desired type when they are set as attributes (which are always strings).
-For example given the following props declaration:
+For example, given the following props declaration:

   ```js
   props: {